-I’ll be 36 weeks tomorrow and I have gone to Labor & Delivery 3 times now to stop pre-term contractions.
-Yesterday, last Wednesday, and the Wednesday before that.
-These contractions have been pretty regular and pretty non-stop since 32 weeks and it’s getting really frustrating.
-Even more frustrating is that there have been no cervical changes, so this isn’t even labor at all.
+I’ll be 36 weeks tomorrow and I have gone to Labor & Delivery 3 times now to stop preterm contractions.
+These contractions have been regular and non-stop since 32 weeks and it’s gotten rather frustrating.
+Even more frustrating is that there have been no cervical changes, so this isn’t even true labor.
 My little girl is proving to be as big a troll as her dad.

-I’ll be full term (37 weeks) in 9 days including today and I’m really hoping that I don’t have to go back to Labor & Delivery until I can leave with my daughter.
-I just want her here with me 😦 My OB seems to think she’ll be born between 37 and 38 weeks and I’m really hoping she’s right.
-I’m just so done being pregnant at this point; I feel like I’ve been pregnant forever.
+I’ll be full 37 weeks in 9 days and I’m really hoping that I don’t have to go back to L&D until I can leave with my daughter.
+I just want her here 😦 My OB seems to think she’ll be born between 37 and 38 weeks and I’m really hoping she’s right.
+I’m so done being pregnant at this point; I feel like I’ve been pregnant forever.

 The good news is, we now know why the contractions have been happening so frequently.
-Apparently, I have a larger amount of fluid around baby than average moms-to-be have.
-I’m going to see a specialist today to see what could be causing this extra fluid and I’m a little worried, but the nurses at the hospital told me it’s common.
+Apparently, I have Polyhydramnios.
+This means that there is an excessive amount of amniotic fluid around baby girl.
+I’m going to see a specialist today to see what could be causing it.
+I’m nervous but, the nurses have assured me that it’s common.

-The good thing about having to go to L & D so frequently is that my husband is now a whiz at knowing where to go 🙂 No chance of us getting lost when it’s go time, that’s for sure.
-I also know a lot of the nurses now, so we’ll all be old friends by the time little girl is born.
-The nurses have all been really nice to me and I feel very comfortable delivering at that hospital.
+The good thing about having to go to Labor & Delivery so frequently is that my husband has memorized how to get there for when it’s really go-time 🙂 No chance of us getting lost, that’s for sure.
+I also know a lot of the nurses now so, we’ll all be old friends by the time little girl is born.
+The nurses have all been really nice to me and I feel very comfortable delivering at this hospital.